 + PRO: Great opportunities in the tech sector

-Those with skills in the tech sector will find loads of exciting job prospects in Austin.
-The amount of growth experienced in this economic sector over the last decade or so has been pretty phenomenal.
+Those with tech skills will find loads of exciting job prospects in Austin.
+The amount of growth experienced in this economic sector over the last decade or so has been phenomenal.
 Austin is also a great place for recent college grads with technology-related qualifications, as the wages are highly competitive in relation to the city’s cost of living.

 Lifestyle in Austin